Malaysia Cloud & Datacenter Convention 2025

 -

-9:40 AM
+9:20 AM

 Plenary Hall

-[PANEL] Malaysia Data Center Infrastructure Investments: Opportunities and Risks in 2025
+[OPENING PANEL] Malaysia Data Center Infrastructure Investments: Opportunities and Risks in 2025

+The Malaysia data center market was valued at USD 4.04 billion in 2024 and is expected to reach USD 13.57 billion by 2030, growing at a CAGR of 22.38%.
+Rising demand and significant growth opportunities have attracted a surge of new entrants investing in the market.
 This panel will explore the landscape of data center infrastructure investments in Malaysia in 2025, focusing on the emerging opportunities, as well as the critical risks that investors and operators must navigate.
 Special attention will be given to the growing concerns over environmental challenges, such as water usage, and how these impact the sustainability and long-term viability of data centers.

 Key Discussion Points: